Jeacqueline/c.md/Develop/README.md

 ### [Questions](#questions)

 ## Description:
-This project is a readme generator
+This is my c.md generator 🤓

 ## ## License